-- implementing targeted investor and advisor engagement strategies through: - involvement in key investment conferences, including two Switzer Investor Strategy days which were attended by over 2,000 investors; - \circ co-ordination of live-streamed events through channels such as the Switzer Financial Group; - hosting regular investor and advisor webinars with key WCM investment personnel; - engaging with industry participants such as consultants, research houses and wealth platforms; - enhancing ongoing digital communication with investors and advisers; - national advertising campaigns increasing investor and advisor awareness of the WCM brand; and - individual manager roadshows targeted at the advisor and broker channels.
+- · implementing targeted investor and advisor engagement strategies; - · co-ordination of live-streamed events through channels such as the Switzer Financial Group; - · hosting regular investor and advisor webinars with key WCM investment personnel; - engaging with industry participants such as consultants, research houses and wealth platforms; - · enhancing ongoing digital communication with investors and advisers; - national advertising campaigns increasing investor and advisor awareness of the WCM brand; and - individual manager roadshows targeted at the advisor and broker channels.

-2 As at 30 June 2021.
+&lt;sup>2 As at 30 June 2021.
 Source: WCM Investment Management.

-3 As at 13 August 2021.
+&lt;sup>3 As at 30 September 2021.
 Source: NAB Asset Servicing.